AdaCore/gnatstudio/docs/users_guide/extending.rst

       the auto_highlight_occurrences plugin uses this to indicate that the matches come from the cross-references engine.

-    * :guilabel:`Darken background for the RO file`
+    * :guilabel:`Change background of read-only editors`

-      Alter the background in the editor for read-only files.
+      Alter the editor background color for read-only files.

   * :guilabel:`Ada`